-Effective for all Terms starting on or after November 28th, 2022

-Some programs require courses to be taken concurrently.
-These courses are identified as corequisite courses.
-A student who fails a lecture course will also receive a failing grade (F) for any lab or clinical course identified as a co-requisite to the failed course(s) regardless of the grade earned for the clinical/lab course.
+Effective for all Terms starting on or after November 28th, 2022 regardless of the grade earned for the clinical/lab course.
 A student who fails a clinical or lab course but passes the/all co-requisite lecture course(s) is required to repeat only the failed clinical or lab course.
 If a course is co-requisite with one or more other courses, that requirement is listed in each course description or in the program matrix in this catalog.